ponmar/filedb/README.md

         pip install flask

-- Pillow (for reading date, time and GPS location information from JPEG images):
+- Pillow (for reading date, time and GPS location information from JPEG images and for generating thumbnails):

         pip install pillow